+In 2011, I traveled by bus through the Yucatan and Belize with a number of American scholars.
+One of them understood the language of the Maya.
 Mark Van Stone is an author, calligrapher, designer and illustrator.
 He is also a world-class Maya epigrapher, meaning he can read and write Maya glyphs.
-He has a nifty glyph video demo on his website.

 He came to calligraphy late in life after finding his computer engineering degree led to rather boring jobs.
 He studied the Book of Kells at Trinity College in Ireland.
 He mastered medieval European letterforms and Egyptian hieroglyphics.
 He also studied Arabic and Japanese calligraphy, but his favorite writing system is that of the ancient Maya.
 He studied with the legendary Linda Schele at University of Texas.
 He currently teaches art history at Southwestern College in California.

 Dr. Van Stone was one of my favorite colleagues and traveling companions on my Maya world tour.
 He explained to me that many Maya glyphs are ideograms, compact illustrations, like the apple on my computer, but others are phonetic devices representing sounds or syllables.
 It is only in the last thirty years that experts, like his late mentor Linda Schele, figured out the sounds and meanings for most of the glyphs.

 Dr. Van Stone humored me and wrote Kutztown in Maya glyphs.
 As we know, there is more than one way to pronounce ‘Kootztown’, so he came up with two variants.